 Start off a family bike ride at Richmond’s White Cross Pub on the Old Deer Park side and follow the towpath along the Thames.
 You’ll pass a scenic glimpse into old Isleworth on the other side of the river, with the famous London Apprentice pub and the historic 14th century church at Isleworth, a spot where the Royal Barge which took Queen Katherine Howard on her fateful journey to the Tower of London rested overnight.
 Pass aits along the way and nose into Kew Gardens which you will pass on your left.
 Cross at Kew Bridge and discover some of the city’s best riverside pubs – The City Barge a particular favourite among pedalling punters.

 Don’t be put off by the prospect of taking little ones out on their bikes into London, the capital offers some great green spaces prime for a bike ride.
 The riverside Battersea Park is one such destination.
+There are many bike routes around the park.
 Heading in at Albert Bridge and following the perimeters of the park – completing all four sides of the park will total your mileage to a very respectable 2.75 miles.
 Venture deeper into the park around the boating lake and take a moment to hire a boat for a break on the water.
 Finish off by Chelsea Bridge, and take your bikes along the river, stopping off at Battersea Power Station for a well-earned dinner at one of the restaurants under the arches, either pizzeria, Mother, or the tasty Indian, Cinnamon Kitchen.

 The Wandle Trail